hoodaddeveloper/11-Mastermind-Game/README.md

 # Mastermind-game
+My second JavaScript project is an interesting Game.
 Mastermind is a puzzle game, in which one player tries to guess the code their opponent comes up with.
-Originally a board game, though with roots in earlier pen-and-paper games, but now my project is now available for public.
+I made it in HTML/CSS, and JavaScript.